-Timing Is Everything: A Phased Rollout
+19.5 Timing Is Everything: A Phased Rollout

-EIA efforts are often tripped up by efforts to work with everyone and to do so all at once.
+Earlier we touched on how centralization efforts are often tripped up by efforts to work with everyone and to do so all at once.
 Obviously, this is a recipe for disaster, but what's the alternative?
 It's pretty simple, really: choose your battles wisely, and take your time.
 Here's our advice.

-Identifying Potential Clients
+19.5.1 Identifying Potential Clients

 You don't want to work with all clients.
 Some are simply too stuck in "cowboy" mode, playing the rugged individualist to your information architecture communalist.
 Some are too busy to work with you.
 Some are too cautious when it comes to new things.
 Some would like to work with you but don't have the resources, or perhaps they don't have particularly valuable content.
-Some, frankly, just don't get this information architecture stuff, regardless of your best educational efforts.
-And don't forget: some will actually have a much more sophisticated understanding of information architecture than you do.
+And, frankly, some just don't get this information architecture stuff, regardless of your best educational efforts.

-In such a mixed environment-with both ends of the evolutionary spectrum coexisting on the same floor of the corporation-you must accept the reality that you'll be working with only the few clients with whom success is immediately likely, and waiting for the others to catch up over time.
+In such a mixed environment, with both ends of the evolutionary spectrum coexisting on the same floor of corporate headquarters, you must accept the reality that you'll be working with only the few clients with whom success is immediately likely, and waiting for the others to catch up over time.

-Some clients shouldn't be using your information architecture at all; they may be better suited to managing the information that lives within their department.
-You need to figure out how to pull out that information and integrate it with other information.
+Some clients shouldn't be using your information architecture at all; they may be better suited to managing the information that lives with their department.
+What you need to do is figure out how to pull that information out and integrate it with other information.
 For example, HR data is probably never going to be something you have control over, but it is exposed through various interfaces (web, database, etc.).
 You can work with HR to extract the information you need and integrate it with your architecture, but you'll have to build a bridge to HR to keep this functioning.
 Your task is to integrate all these scenarios into an overall strategy, and accommodate the different needs and requirements in your information architecture.